 Replicate weights correspond to 1,000 sets of alternative final sample weights which make it possible to account for the uncertainty underlying sample selection, when estimating total variance of a given statistic.

 More details on the organisation of the ISFF database and how data are used are available here.

-Data are collected using a computer during face-to-face interviews by interviewers working with Statistics Portugal.
+• Data are collected by interviewers working with Statistics Portugal.

 • Due to the COVID-19 pandemic, data collection is carried out by telephone interview.

 • The collection of these data will take place between September 2020 and January 2021.

 • Before the interview, the households that have been selected to participate in the ISFF receive by post a letter and an information leaflet on the survey.
 The information leaflet on the ISFF for 2020 is available here (in Portuguese only).

 Your participation and the accuracy of your answers are crucial to attain a rigorous picture of the financial situation of all types of household in Portugal.